material-motion/material-motion/specifications/directors.md

 ![](../_assets/DirectorTransaction-Request.svg)

-*Initialization*.
-Targets are provided to the Director's initializer.
+*Setters*.
+Targets are provided to the Director post-initialization.

 ![](../_assets/DirectorTransaction-Provide.svg)